iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-gitops.md

 View the Iter8 experiment as described [here](../../getting-started/first-experiment.md#2-create-iter8-experiment).
 Observe the experiment by following [these steps](../../getting-started/first-experiment.md#3-observe-experiment).
 Ensure correct namespace (`staging`) is used.

 ## 6. Review Iter8's PR
+Once the experiment completes, you can visit your fork at https://github.com/$USERNAME/iter8/pulls to review the pull-request created by Iter8.

 ## 7. Cleanup